born2net/componentSample/README.md

 open source digital signage HTML SDK
 ---

-The sample component enables anyone to develop a custom Digital Signage component that consists of both a SignagePlayer Javascript module as well as
+The sample component enables anyone to develop a custom Digital Signage component that consists of both a SignagePlayer HTML / CSS / Javascript module as well as
-Javascript / HTML StudioPro properties page module for the free SignagePlayer from http://digitalsignage.com.
+StudioPro properties page HTML / CSS / Javascript module, for the free SignagePlayer from http://digitalsignage.com.

 Player component:
 ----